 Out of their prayerful conversation, a vision appeared and a compact was formed.
 The eldest of the three, (Luther Brown) a silver haired veteran of faith, would give his land for the Christian education of young people, if his younger comrades would see the project through.
 And so, one hundred and forty acres of mountains, brooks and lake shore were dedicated to God, and Skye Farm was born.
 Numbers of willing hearts gave money, scores of willing hands built the dining hall and cabins, and a host of willing minds planned programs and sent their youth to camp.
 Christian stewardship made the dream come true.

 Impressed by the zeal and mounting interest among this small army of enthusiastic works, Dr. and Mrs. Brown additionally decided to deed to Skye Farm their twenty-acre lot with its cottage and building and eight hundred feet of excellent lake shore.
-They drew keen satisfaction from the fact that their largess provided Troy Conference youth with an adequate camp property second to none in possibilities.
+They drew keen satisfaction from the fact that their lodges provided Troy Conference youth with an adequate camp property, second to none in possibilities.

 Edwin Moses, a student at Syracuse University, under the able direction of Professor Bradford G. Sears, designed the camp layout.
-The conference trustees loaned $1200 for building materials; a dozen people gave $50 apiece to build the small, waney-edge cabins that are still in use.
-The building now call the “Tepee” and the 12 other cabins were built by pastors and laymen who gave their time and labor. (“Tepee” is short for trading post and, among other things, is the location of the camp store, arts & crafts, the cookout kitchen, the staff lounge, and staff housing.
-Many years later the Tepee received the official designation of H. Elliot Chaffee Lodge in honor of Rev. Chaffee’s role in founding the camp.
+The conference trustees loaned $1200 for building materials; a dozen people gave $50 apiece to build the small, classic waney-edge cabins.
+The building once called the “TP” and 12 other cabins were built by pastors and laymen who gave their time and labor. (“TP” was short for “trading post” and over the years it housed many key parts of camp, including the camp store, arts & crafts, the cookout kitchen, the staff lounge, and staff housing.
+Many years later the TP received the official designation of H. Elliot Chaffee Lodge in honor of Rev. Chaffee’s role in founding the camp.
 After decades of providing space for countless camp memories, Chaffee Lodge was taken down due to serious foundation damage in 2018, and its iconic beams and stained glass windows will become a part of a new Skye Farm building in the coming years.)